levizwannah/mpesa-sdk-php/readme.md

 //...

 ```
-> In your callbacks scripts, please ensure to follow the recommendation in the **security section** of this doc.
+> In your callback scripts, please ensure to follow the recommendation in the **security section** of this doc.

 ## Transaction Query API
-The Transaction query API enable you to check the statuses of transactions made to or by your business short code.
+The Transaction query API enables you to check the statuses of transactions made to or by your business shortcode.

 ### Requirements
 Ensure these values were set as shown in the setup section: